 Associateships can offer many benefits including;

 Building a clinic is not an easy road, but it’s an incredible journey.
-Taking this option doesn’t necessarily mean you have to create a grand and illustrious clinic.
-I and many new graduates have rented a room/space then market it as an independent business.
+Taking this option doesn’t necessarily mean you have to create a great and illustrious clinic.
+Many new graduates have rented a room/space then grow it as an independent business.

-Despite the almost endless list of things to do, learn, and juggle, the pay off is that if you build a successful clinic you will get a sense of unparalleled achievement.
+Despite the almost endless list of things to do, learn, and juggle, the pay off is that you will get a sense of unparalleled achievement if you build a successful clinic.

 Some of which include;